Aryan race: Racial association of the term Aryan

 The term "Aryan" was originally used as an ethnocultural self-designative identity and epithet of "noble" by Indo-Iranians and the authors of the oldest known religious texts of Rig Veda and Avesta within the Indo-Iranian branch of Indo-European language family—Sanskrit and Iranian, who lived in ancient India and Iran.
 Although the Sanskrit ā́rya- and Iranian *arya- descended from a form *ā̆rya-, it was only attested to the Indo-Iranian tribes.
-Benjamin W. Fortson states that there may have been no term for self-designation of Proto-Indo-Europeans, and no such morphemes has survived.
+Benjamin W. Fortson states that there may have been no term for self-designation of Proto-Indo-Europeans, and no such morpheme has survived.
 J. P. Mallory et al. states although the term "Aryan" takes on an ethnic meaning attesting to Indo-Iranians, there is no grounds for ascribing this semantic use to the Proto-Indo-European reconstruction of lexicon *h₂eryós i.e. there is no evidence that the speakers of proto-language referred to themselves as "Aryans".
-However, in the 19th century, it was proposed that ā́rya- was not only the tribal self-designation of Indo-Iranians, but self-designation of Proto-Indo-Europeans themselves, a theory rejected by modern scholarships.
+However, in the 19th century, it was proposed that ā́rya- was not only the tribal self-designation of Indo-Iranians, but self-designation of Proto-Indo-Europeans themselves, a theory rejected by modern scholarship.
 "Aryan" then came to be used by scholars of the 19th century to refer to Indo-Europeans.
-The now-discredited and chronologically reconstructed North European hypothesis was endorsed by such scholars who situated the PIE homeland in northern Europe, which led to the association of "Proto-Indo-Europeans", originally a hypothesized linguistic population of Eurasian PIE speakers, with a new, imagined biological category: "a tall, light-complexioned, blonde, blue-eyed race" - supposed phenotypic traits of Nordic race.
-The anglicized term "Aryan" then developed into a purely racialist meaning implicating Nordic racial type.
-However, modern scholarship of Indo-European studies use "Aryan" and "Indo-Aryan" in their original senses referring to Indo-Iranian and Indic branch of Indo-Europeans.
+The now-discredited and chronologically reconstructed North European hypothesis was endorsed by such scholars who situated the PIE homeland in northern Europe, which led to the association of "Proto-Indo-Europeans", originally a hypothesized linguistic population of Eurasian PIE speakers, with a new, imagined biological category: "a tall, light-complexioned, blonde, blue-eyed race" — supposed phenotypic traits of the Nordic race.
+The anglicized term "Aryan" then developed a purely racialist meaning pertaining solely to this purported Nordic racial type.
+Regarding Nazi Germany specifically, the Nazis considered a variety of different populations to be generally Aryan, but they regarded the Nordic racial type as the "purest" and "ideal" type of Aryan, causing them to place Nordic-Germanics at the top of their racial hierarchy.
+In modern ethnolinguistic scholarship, “Aryan" and "Indo-Aryan" are used only in their original senses, referring to the Indo-Iranian and Indic branches of Indo-European, respectively.